Pumpkin Spice Cheesecake

 by 12 Kitchens

-Give your Thanksgiving table a glow up with this easy pumpkin spice cheesecake recipe!
-Creamy and dreamy cheesecake packed with pumpkin and spice flavor boasted with an Oreo cookie crust and topped with sour cream Chantilly and toasted pepitas.
-This pumpkin cheesecake is definitely better than your store bought pumpkin pie!
+Ditch the mushy pumpkin pie this Thanksgiving in favor of this luscious pumpkin spice cheesecake!
+Creamy and dreamy cheesecake packed with pumpkin and spice flavor with an Oreo cookie crust and topped with sour cream Chantilly cream and toasted pepitas.
+This fall classic flavor combo will be your new favorite dessert for the holidays!

 5 from 2 votes